 The Bureau will consider whether one of the merging entities would fail if the merger were not to occur.
 A firm is considered to be failing if it is or is likely to become insolvent, to initiate voluntary bankruptcy proceedings or to be petitioned into bankruptcy or receivership.
-February Before concluding that a merger involving a failing firm is not likely to result in an SPLC, the Bureau will look at other alternatives, including acquisition by a competitively preferable purchaser, retrenchment or restructuring and liquidation.
-February Before Constitution of the merging entities would fail to be failing in the merger would be petitioned into bankruptcy or receivership.
-February bankruptcy are alternatives, including acquisition by a competitively preferable purchaser, retrenchment or restructuring and liquidation.
+16 Before concluding that a merger involving a failing firm is not likely to result in an SPLC, the Bureau will look at other alternatives, including acquisition by a competitively preferable purchaser, retrenchment or restructuring, and liquidation.
+17